 Solar energy is much more environmentally friendly than traditional methods for generating electricity.
-If you’re a landowner, allowing your property to house a solar project may be an environmentally friendly and practical way to gain a new a revenue stream.
+If you’re a landowner, allowing your property to house a solar project may be an environmentally friendly and practical way to gain a new revenue stream.

 Here’s How It Works

 A developer acquires a site lease on a property, builds a solar project, and establishes a long-term contract to sell the power back to the local utility.
 During the operating term of the project, which is typically anywhere from 25 to 40 years, the landowner is paid a fixed rent.
-It usually takes between 18 and 24 months from the time the site lease is signed to the time that the solar system is operational.
+It usually takes between 18 to 24 months from the time the site lease is signed to the time the solar system is operational.

 This situation is beneficial to the landowner because it provides a long-term fixed income and costs the landowner nothing.
-What’s more, during the lease period you as a landowner can use your property however you wish, even continuing to farm under certain conditions.
+What’s more, during the lease period, you as a landowner can use your property however you wish, even continuing to farm under certain conditions.

 Would Solar Be A Good Fit for Your Property?

-Your property doesn’t have to be completely flat to generate solar power.
+Your property does not have to be completely flat to generate solar power.
 In fact, if it has a slight slope to the south or the east, that may be beneficial because it increases the sun exposure.
 Regulations vary from state to state but, in general, a solar farm cannot be constructed within a 100 or 500 year floodplain and cannot contain any wetlands.
 It must also be conveniently located to the utility’s infrastructure, adjacent to three-phase distribution lines and, ideally, close to a substation.
 The closer the solar farm is to a substation, the less energy is lost as it travels to that substation.